 What Happens When Your Student Loans Default

-2. Loan Forgiveness and Forbearance Options are no Longer on the Table.
+2. Loan Forgiveness and Forbearance Options Are No Longer on the Table

 Student loan default on federal loans means that the federal government can revoke your access to programs that might make it easier for you to pay your loans, including loan forgiveness or forbearance.
 This means that even if you qualify for something like the Public Service Loan Forgiveness program, you could be rendered ineligible if you let your loans go into default.

-3. Your Credit Score Might get Lower.
+3. Your Credit Score Might Be Impacted

-4. You Might Have to Give up Your Tax Refund, or a Portion of Your Wages.
+4. You Might Have to Give up Your Tax Refund, or a Portion of Your Wages

-If your lender or a collection agency can’t recover the amount owed from you, they can request that the federal government garnish your tax refund and even some of your income.
+If your lender or a collection agency can’t recover the amount owed, they can request that the federal government garnish your tax refund and even some of your income.
 For example, if you filed your taxes and were eligible for a refund, the government would instead take that refund money and apply it toward your defaulted student loan balance.
 On top of that, the government can garnish your wages, which means that they can take up to 15% of each paycheck to pay back your loans.

-How to Get Student Loans out of Default
+How to Get Student Loans Out of Default

 Just like you can’t ignore the check engine light for too long before you end up with smoke billowing out from under your hood, ignoring student loans in default is going to make things worse.
 The good news is that there are ways to get your student loans out of default.

-The lender will be able to offer a variety of options tailored to your individual circumstances.
+The lender may be able to offer a variety of options tailored to your individual circumstances.
 Some of these options might include satisfying the debt by paying a discounted lump sum, setting up a monthly payment plan based on your income, consolidating your debts, or even student loan rehabilitation for federal loans.
 Don’t let your fear stop you from reaching out to your lender or the collection agency.

-How to Avoid Defaulting on Your Student Loans
+How to Avoid Defaulting on Student Loans

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.